Loner1536/Forge/README.md

 # @rbxts/forge

-A decorator-based UI framework for [roblox-ts](https://roblox-ts.com/) that manages app registration, parent/child relationships, visibility state, and fade transitions — built on top of [Vide](https://github.com/centau/vide).
+A decorator-based UI framework for [roblox-ts](https://roblox-ts.com/) that manages app registration, parent/child relationships, visibility state, rules, and fade transitions — built on top of [Vide](https://github.com/centau/vide).

 > **Issues or bugs?** Tag `@Xynz` or `@Loner71x` in the roblox-ts Discord server.